Alonso-del-Arte/chess/doc/Variants.md

 PLACEHOLDER FOR Atomic Kings Close Quarters DIAGRAM

+### Monochromatic chess

+This is not Yoko Ono's chess variant.
+The adjective "monochromatic" refers to the pieces being restricted to squares of the same color they started on.
+Therefore, pawns are restricted to moving by capturing, aside from potentially moving two ranks forward as their first moves, kings can only castle kingside and knights are hopelessly stuck in their starting squares unless they're captured.

 ### Antichess

 In regular chess and most variants, you generally want to have more pieces than